 - Employee benefits: As a large group, a PEO can leverage its economies of scale to negotiate pricing with providers, streamline employee enrollment, process claims, and more.

 - HR compliance: Labor and employment laws are complicated, different in every state, and often changing.
 A PEO helps you follow the rules and avoid costly fines.

 PEOs bring technology, HR expertise, and established processes to the table, allowing you to save time on administrative functions and keep your business compliant.

 As the shift toward remote work continues, navigating the various state and local laws surrounding employment regulations—like payroll, PTO, minimum wage, and final pay—could become increasingly difficult for small businesses and startups.
-According to Upwork’s Future of Workforce Pulse Report, one in four Americans will be working remotely in 2021.
-And by 2025, 36.2 million Americans will be working remotely—an 87% increase from pre-pandemic levels.
+According to Upwork’s Future of Workforce Pulse Report, 36.2 million Americans will be working remotely by 2025—an 87% increase from pre-pandemic levels.
 For businesses without in-house knowledge of each state’s specific regulations, leveraging a PEO’s expertise could be an important service to consider.

 Your contract with a PEO, usually called a client service agreement (CSA), will define the exact services the PEO will provide and the specific responsibilities of each party.
 Read through it carefully and make sure you understand everything before signing.
 A good PEO will be willing to explain all the terms and answer any questions you have.

 They save money through economies of scale

 According to NAPEO, the nearly 1,000 PEOs in the United States co-employ 3.7 million people spanning 175,000 businesses.
 Because each PEO “employs” workers from so many individual businesses, they can negotiate with insurance providers to secure cheaper, higher-quality benefits for those small business employees—often lowering employment costs and boosting the bottom line for the business itself.